kawaiipantsu/recon/README.md

 # Recon scripts
 Just a quick list of the current recon scripts and a direct link to the text file.
+- [recon-update](docs/recon-update.txt) - Update the recon scripts from GIT
 - [ctrecon](docs/ctrecon.txt) - Do recon on domain names, almost like AXFR